-- hormone therapy (possible theory to explain why more females than males have the disease)
+- hormone therapy (which may explain why more women than men have the disease)

-The characteristic symptom of PAH is an increase in pulmonary vascular resistance (PVR).
+The characteristic symptom of PAH is an increase in pulmonary vascular resistance.
 This causes an increase in pressure on the right ventricle of the heart.
 That problem leads to trouble in filling the left part of the heart.
-The result is eventual heart failure.
+Eventually, the heart fails as a result.